Check out DataProt’s guides for the best smartphone security software:

 (Common Sense Media)

 Car accidents are usually caused by lowered attention and reaction time.
 We don’t need any distractions while driving.
 Meanwhile, our phone keeps beeping and ringing, so it’s tempting to pick it up even during rush hour.
-Among surveyed families, 56% of parents said they check their phones while driving, while 51% of children saw their parents picking up their phones while driving.
+Among surveyed families, 56% of said they check their phones while driving, while 51% of children saw their parents picking up their phones while driving.
 These are the smartphone usage statistics families should not be proud of.